-I have seen several organizations getting this wrong, as in some cases they are simply renaming the existing ‘Customer Support' team (with no variable bonus at all) to ‘Customer Success’ (with revenue retention & growth as their new KPI) but the team’s package hasn’t been revised.
+I have seen several organizations getting this wrong, as in some cases, they are simply renaming the existing ‘Customer Support team (with no variable bonus at all) to ‘Customer Success’ (with revenue retention & growth as their new KPI), but the team’s package hasn’t been revised.

-In some companies, the CS team also gets pulled by Sales (as technical pre-sales) to help in the closure of a new deal (either new or existing client) by leveraging their knowledge of the product, solution architecture, and implementation process — but the CS team doesn’t get incentivized on the closure.
+In some companies, the CS team also gets pulled by Sales (as technical pre-sales) to help in the closure of a new deal (either new or existing client) by leveraging their knowledge of the product, solution architecture, and implementation process – but CS team doesn’t get incentivized on the closure.

 Note: According to this report from LinkedIn – CSM (Customer Success Manager) is now in the top 10 promising roles and, of course, in huge demand already.

 Interestingly, the YoY job openings growth for CSM is 80%, which is higher than that of even a Data Scientist (at 56%).
-Although this report is for the US, it sort of reflects what would happen in the rest of the world very soon (if not happening already).
+Although this report is for the US, it sort of reflects what will happen in the rest of the world very soon (if not happening already).

-So it’s important to have the right ‘purpose’ & ‘package’ for the CS team to stay motivated, otherwise, it would be difficult to retain the top-performing customer success managers.
+So it’s important to have the right ‘purpose’ & ‘package’ for the CS team to stay motivated.
+Otherwise, it would be difficult to retain the top-performing customer success managers.

-IIt’s essentially a three-step process:
+It’s essentially a three-step process:

-For example – the Tech team’s KPIs should also include client NPS/CSAT scores as a metric because if your product has too many P1 bugs or regression bugs on a frequent basis, then that will directly have an impact on client NPS/CSAT scores and churn rates, and the CS team can’t do much about it.
+For example – the Tech team’s KPIs should also include client NPS/CSAT scores as a metric because if your product has too many P1 bugs or regression bugs on a frequent basis, then that will directly have an impact on client NPS/CSAT scores and churn rates, and CS team can’t do much about it.

-Another common example of debate is – who owns the KPI of upsell/expansion with existing clients—is it Sales or CS or both?
+Another common example of debate is – who owns the KPI of upsell/expansion with existing clients – is it Sales or CS or both?
 And how would it work?
 And what are the pros and cons of each approach?